-We are proud to announce that to date, our donations to this program restored over 6 million gallons of water.
+Currently, our donations support the Colorado River Indian Tribes System Conservation Project and we are proud to announce that to date, our donations to this program restored over 7 million gallons of water.

 While this is only a small step in the right direction, we are committed to building on these initiatives in our Brochu Walker collections.